bogdns/bin_project/README.txt

-git commit -m "<text that characterizes the update>" - commit changes git push - publish(upload) changes git pull - download changes git tag "<tag>" - add tag git branch <name of a branch> - create branch git merge <name of a branch> - combine a branch with main branch
+git commit -m "<text that characterizes the update>" - commit changes git push - publish(upload) changes git pull - download changes git checkout <name of the branch> - switch to a branch git tag "<tag>" - add tag git branch <name of a branch> - create branch git merge <name of a branch> - combine a branch with main branch